workerholic/workerholic.github.io/_includes/story.md

 ## Reliability

 One of the most important features of any background job processor is reliability.
-When performing a job, a network issue that prevents email from being sent could occur, or the job could be misconfigured.
-Also, the main application and/or the BJP could crash.
+When performing a job, a network issue that prevents email from being sent could occur, or the job could be misconfigured, or the main application and/or the BJP could crash.
 Regardless of the reason, we want to make sure that jobs are not lost.

-How can we make our BJP reliable?
+How can we make our BJP **reliable**?

 ### Jobs Persistence

 As mentioned above, a question that needs to be answered is: how can we make sure our jobs don't get lost if the BJP or the main application crashes?
-To solve this problem we introduced a data store.
-This data store is used to persist the serialized jobs that have been enqueued by the main application.
+To solve this problem we introduced a **data store**.
+This data store is used to **persist the serialized jobs** that have been enqueued by the main application.

 For Workerholic, we decided to use Redis thanks to the following features: